-- b.
+- 3. Reinstall server components. - a.
+Return to Space Manager and from the main menu select Tools | Admin | Reinstall Space Manager Server Objects.
+This recreates all the Space Manager views and triggers the installation of the Server Agent. - b.
 When installation of the server components is finished, the Server Agent Installer opens and prompts you to install the agent. - 4.
 Install the Server Agent.
 This ensures that the correct Oracle libraries are used when you upgrade Space Manager.
-See Install or Upgrade Server Agent on UNIX or Linux on page 197 for more information.
+See Install or Upgrade Server Agent on UNIX or Linux on page 196 for more information.